 However, not everything is positive.
 Among the disadvantages to be taken into account are the following:

-- The GI does not give a complete picture of your nutrition.
+- The glycemic index does not give a complete picture of your nutrition.
 Therefore, we must combine its application with control of the protein, fat, fiber and sugar in each intake.

 - Also, as we have already mentioned, it provides data for each food separately.
-But, in practice, these are eaten in mixed meals, along with other foods that have their own different GIs.
+But, in practice, these are eaten in mixed meals, along with other foods that have their own different glycemic index.
 The interrelationship between all of them is not, as yet, controllable.